 The GI Sportz LVL, or should I say the Machine Gear II.
 The LVL loader is quite simply a better version of the Machine Gear.
 The Gear was released about 2 ½ years ago by Machine Paintball the same company known for making the Machine Vapor paintball guns.

 The Machine Gear was terrible: it turned off randomly, was very loud, did not feed consistently and the build quality was dreadful.

 The Gear was never a bad design, it was just very poorly executed.
 It seems that Machine tried to make the Gear for as cheap as possible; by using very cheap parts and shoddy manufacturing.
-I understand this move, Machine is a small company and don’t have the funds to invest is tens of thousands of units and high quality parts.
+I understand this move, Machine is a small company and don’t have the funds to invest in tens of thousands of units and high-quality parts.

-Now that GI Sportz have acquired the rights to the design, will it work?
+Now that GI Sportz has acquired the rights to the design, will it work?
 Did they throw enough money at it to fix the problems that the Machine Gear had?

 The shells of the LVL are made from very strong and durable plastic.
 No one is ever going to break them during normal use.
 If you have ever felt or played with a Dye Rotor think very near that level or durability and strength.
 Zero issues here.

 Other than the rings possible problems.
 I like the way the internals work.
 The tray is large, feeds brittle paint and is easy to clean.
-Through our testing it fed consistent and reliably.
+Through our testing, it fed consistently and reliably.

 After playing all day and shooting about two cases of Valken Redemption pro I had zero issues.

 Well did GI make a better Gear?
 Most definitely, yes.